On a Problem of Lang for Matrix Polynomials: Introduction and statements of main results

 \subsection{Main results}

-Informally, given matrix polynomials $f,g\in \M_r(\C)[Z]$, we would like to have a finiteness result for the set of matrices $A\in \M_r(\C)$, such that $f(A)$ and $g(A)$ are ``roots'' of the identity matrix.
-In this paper, we are able to prove this in any dimension $r$ for matrices $A\in \M_r(\C)$ that commute with the coefficients of both $f$ and $g$, as well as for arbitrary matrices $A\in \M_{2}(\C)$ in dimension two.
+Informally, given matrix polynomials $f,g\in \M_r(\C)[Z]$, we would like to understand the presence of matrices $A\in \M_r(\C)$, such that $f(A)$ and $g(A)$ are ``roots'' of the identity matrix.
+In this paper, we are able to prove a finiteness result in any dimension $r\ge 2$ for the set of such specialisations $A\in \M_r(\C)$ that commute with the coefficients of both $f$ and $g$, as well as for arbitrary matrices $A\in \M_{2}(\C)$ in dimension two when $f(Z)=Z$ and $g(Z)=Z^d+C$ for some fixed $C\in\M_2(C)$.
+The latter follows from a necessary and sufficient characterisation of torsion solutions to the equation

 It is clear that, in the case of matrices, one cannot expect a finiteness result as in Theorem~\ref{thm:Lang}.
-Indeed, let $f$ have the coefficients $c_iI$, $c_i\in\C$, $i=0,\ldots,\deg f$, and let $A\in \M_r(\C)$ be such that $f(A)^n=I$ for some $n$.
+For example, let $f$ have the coefficients $c_iI$, $c_i\in\C$, $i=0,\ldots,\deg f$, and let $A\in \M_r(\C)$ be such that $f(A)^n=I$ for some $n$.
 Then any matrix conjugate to $A$ is also a solution to $f(Z)^n=I$, and similarly for $g$.
 Thus, one can only expect a finiteness result {\it up to conjugacy}.

 Our first result gives an answer towards Lang's problem for matrices which commute with the coefficients of the polynomials $f$ and $g$.
 More precisely, we have:

 \begin{theorem} Let $f,g\in \M_r(\C)[Z]$ be such that any eigenvalue of $f(x I)$ and any eigenvalue of $g(x I)$ are multiplicatively independent functions in $\ov{\C(x)}$.
 Then, up to conjugacy, there are at most